microsoft/rushjs.io-website/pages/commands/rush_init-autoinstaller.md

   -h, --help            Show this help message and exit.
   --name AUTOINSTALLER_NAME
-                        Specifies the name of the autoinstaller folder, which must conform to the naming rules for NPM packages.
+                        Specifies the name of the autoinstaller folder, which must conform to the naming rules for npm packages.
 ```

 ## See also